hatedabamboo/notes.hatedabamboo.me/src/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

 After enabling this setting (and applying it), we can continue with the setup.

 What do we need to connect to the database?
-That’s right -- the user!
-Let’s create one.
+That's right -- the user!
+Let's create one.
 For simplicity, let's call it `database_user`.

 ```sql
 CREATE USER database_user;